 One of the main risks linked to investment is liquidity risk.
 It is an inherent risk in investing.
 It refers to the fact of not being able to sell its assets m at a price far below their intrinsic value.
 This fall in prices in order to conclude a sale on an illiquid market is called an illiquidity discount.

 To create a spike in the forex chart Liquidity is very much relative.
 Forex Spike Trading is a popular trading style for some traders.
 I am here going to describe the financial, and technical causes behind the creation spikes on the chart.
 To build up Spike Trading Strategy you need to know the real cause of Spike.

-In this view mainly two reasons are behind here:
+In this view two main reasons are behind: